 For this purpose, the typical dosage of Aldactone is 100 mg to 400 mg daily.
 Your doctor will give you more specific information on how much Aldactone to take.

-Aldactone may be used long-term in people with a type of noncancerous tumor called an adrenal adenoma.* For this purpose, you must be unable to have surgery for primary hyperaldosteronism according to your doctor.
+Aldactone may be used long term in certain people with a type of noncancerous tumor called an adrenal adenoma.*

-Your doctor will prescribe the lowest effective dose of Aldactone to treat your condition.
+Your doctor will prescribe the lowest effective dose of Aldactone to treat your hyperaldosteronism.
 To learn more, talk with your doctor.

 * For details, see “Aldactone for primary hyperaldosteronism” in the “Aldactone uses” section above.

-If you miss a dose, try to take it as soon as you remember.
-But if it’s almost time for your next dose, simply skip the missed dose and wait to take your next regular dose.
-You shouldn’t “double up” or take two doses at once.
-This may increase your risk for side effects from Aldactone.
+• If you miss a dose: If you miss a dose, try to take it as soon as you remember.
+But if it’s almost time for your next dose, skip the missed dose and wait to take your next regular dose.
+Do not “double up” or take two doses at once.
+This may increase your risk of side effects from Aldactone.
 (For more information on side effects, see the “Aldactone side effects” section above.)

-For most of the conditions Aldactone is used for, the drug is meant to be used as a long-term treatment.
+• Length of use: Aldactone may be used short term to manage symptoms of primary hyperaldosteronism before surgery.
+For the drug’s other purposes, Aldactone is meant to be used as a long-term treatment.
 If you and your doctor determine that Aldactone is safe and effective for you, you’ll likely take it long term.

 Here are answers to some frequently asked questions about Aldactone.